kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 ## TLDR

-!!! warning
+{{% alert color="warning" %}}

 This GEP has been merged back into [GEP-713](/geps/gep-713/) and now it's now obsolete.
 Please refer the original specification of Metaresources and Policy Attachment for the current state of the pattern.

+{{% /alert %}}

 Describe and specify a design pattern for a class of metaresource that can affect specific settings across a multiple target objects.